-Medicare Advantage plans typically have low premiums.
-But the plans include multiple deductibles, copayments and coinsurances that actually make them significantly more expensive.
-For example, the typical inpatient hospital deductible is $200-250 per day for the first seven days.
-The average hospital stay for patients age 65 and over is 5.5 days; resulting in $1,250 in out-of-pocket costs.
+UPDATED Feb.
+1, 2019.
+Medicare Advantage plans typically have low premiums and provide many extra benefits.
+But the plans include multiple deductibles, copayments, and coinsurances that actually make them significantly more expensive.
+For example, the typical inpatient hospital deductible is $250-$300 per day for the first seven days.
+The average hospital stay for patients age 65 and over is 5.5 days; resulting in $1,500 in out-of-pocket costs.
 And this is just one of many expenses.
 There is a Maximum Out Of Pocket (MOOP) limit available for Medicare Advantage plans, but it is too high ($6,700) and provides little consolation.
-Are there Hospital Indemnity Plans designed specifically for Medicare Advantage members?
-Recently, companies such as Sentinel Security Life, Heartland National, and Equitable Life introduced such plans, filling the gaps in Medicare Advantage coverage.
+Are there Hospital Indemnity Plans for Medicare Advantage members?
+Recently, companies such as Medico, Heartland National, Continental Life, and Equitable Life introduced such plans, filling the gaps in Medicare Advantage coverage.

 Hospital Indemnity Plan Benefits

 Hospital Indemnity Plans for Medicare Advantage provide a fixed amount of money directly to a beneficiary upon a qualifying event.
 For a small monthly premium, you may get coverage of many Medicare services covered by Medicare only partially.
 It may be less extensive than buying a Medicare Supplement plan, but it is much less expensive.